 Our board and executive

 The board of the Emerging Africa Infrastructure Fund is responsible for ensuring that the Fund operates in accordance with its constitution and that its policies and behaviours meet the high standards expected of a leading international financial services business with an economic development remit.
+It also provides consistency and alignment with the objectives and mission of PIDG Ltd.

 Cyril is a Chartered Accountant with a first class honours degree in physics from the University of Manchester.
 He worked first in London with KPMG before returning to his native Mauritius where he developed a career with large global corporations and in banking.